SamMachariaPhD/SamMachariaPhD/README.md

 - 👨‍💻 My projects are available here and at [orcid.org/0000-0002-7326-7502](https://orcid.org/0000-0002-7326-7502).

-- 📝 I sometimes write articles on [SamMachariaPhD.medium.com](https://SamMachariaPhD.medium.com).
+- 📝 I sometimes write articles on [SiliconWit.com](https://SiliconWit.com) or [SamMachariaPhD.medium.com](https://SamMachariaPhD.medium.com) ...

-- 💬 Ask me about **engineering, computing, science, or philosopy**.
+- 💬 We can talk about **engineering, computing, science, or philosopy**.

 - 📄 Know about my experiences: [linktr.ee/SamMachariaPhD](https://linktr.ee/SamMachariaPhD).